 Certainly not.
-This line of thinking is a symptom of a model-centric approach, currently pervasive in the field of ML.
+This line of thinking is a symptom of a model-centric approach, currently pervasive in the field of AI/ML.
 Nowadays, the most popular approach to solving ML tasks is to hold the data fixed and iteratively improve the model until the desired results are achieved.
 But this is not the only possibility.

 Stanford professor, Andrew Ng, recently launched the data-centric AI campaign.
 He argues that the process often followed by the industry must be transformed.
 According to him, a more effective approach to get the right results is the opposite: holding the model fixed and iteratively improving the data quality.

 In this post, we explore three main advantages associated with following a data-centric approach when compared to a model-centric approach.